In Partnership with:

 Section A: Media Industries and Audiences

-You will explore media industries and audiences looking at how and why media products are constructed across forms to address audiences.
-Looking at:
+Q1 and Q2 Students will explore media industries and audiences looking at how and why media products are constructed across forms to address audiences.
+This paper focuses on the business and profitability of the industry covering all media forms.
+Students will study 3 areas but apply only 2in the exam.

-Video games (Minecraft): A study in to how Microsoft purchased Mojang Studios and how the game makes profit in such a competitive industry.
+Video games (Animal Crossing): A study in to how Nintendo are a powerful franchise and how the game makes profit in such a competitive industry.
+It focuses on how in game purchasing and fandom create income.

-In depth study of TV: Students will look at a contemporary English language long form TV drama Stranger Things and a non-English long form TV drama Trapped.
+In depth study of TV: Students will look at a contemporary English language long form TV drama Killing Eve (BBC America) and a non-English long form TV drama Lupin (Netflix).
+Students will have to compare the similarities and differences of each drama.

-Application of theory: A variety of Media language, representation, audience and industry theorists are studied for 2 theory based questions in the exam.
+Q4 Application of theory: A variety of Media language, representation, audience and industry theorists are studied for a theory-based question in the exam.
+Students will be able to conform or challenge a given theorist applying both TV dramas of Killing Eve and Lupin.

-You will be assessed in one print based practical submission.
+Students will be assessed in one print based practical submission.
 The brief changes year upon year in terms of the set genre of the magazine.
-You will have to produce at least 4 print based pages including 2 front covers and 2 contents pages and a supporting webpage with an active link and moving image section.
+You will have to produce at least 4 print based pages including 2front covers and 2 contents pages and a supporting webpage with an active link and moving image section.

 preparation for the course